 It’s tough to say what the best wifi for an RV is because it depends on where you will be traveling/staying and your budget.
 The good thing about satellite internet is that you can get a satellite signal in some pretty remote areas where you don’t get a cell signal.
 That is a benefit for people who really like to be off-grid and out in some rural areas.
 However, satellite tends to be more expensive – at least from what we found.

-How Do We Get Internet While Traveling in Our RV?
+Our RV Wifi Set-Up: How We Get Internet in Our RV

-We use cellular internet in our RV when we are traveling because after doing a lot of research, we realized that satellite just wouldn’t be worth the cost for us.
-Plus, we just don’t watch a lot of regular TV.
-In fact, we haven’t had cable TV in over 6 years (and have never had satellite TV).
-We usually watch TV through the internet such as Netflix, Hulu, Amazon, and YouTube.
+After doing a ton of research and comparing different options, we decided that cellular internet was right for us because we felt that satellite internet just wouldn’t be worth the cost for us.
+Plus, we just don’t really watch a lot of TV.
+In fact, we haven’t had cable TV in over 6 years (and have never had satellite / dish TV).
+Over the years we usually just watch TV through the internet anyway – such as Netflix, Hulu, Amazon, and YouTube.

 So for us, we felt like cellular internet was the way to go!
 We found a number of packages and devices that were affordable and would give us the flexibility that we needed.